 This quiet, deliberate approach is important because one of Kinda’s themes is men trying – and failing – to assert their authority.
 Sanders shouts.
 Hindle shouts.
 The Mara roars.
 But the Doctor takes the subtler route: he listens, he empathises, he demurs, but he stands up to the bad guy when he has to.
 It’s a beguiling combination.
 It makes Kinda an important story in the development of Davison’s Doctor, among the many, many other things it is.

-Walk quietly and carry a big stick of celery.
+Walk softly and carry a big stick of celery.
 He’s the Doctor who turned young Spandrell into a fan.
 And when he’s part of a story as smart, scary and sexy as this, I don’t think he can be beaten.

 LINK TO The Eaters of Light: Demons crossing over from other worlds.